verlaansam/BoatConsole/README.md

 the al might git. isnt it a mistery who tought this would work we now have a branch for front end!!

-switch to ubuntu for mongodb
+react/axios to python/flask to db